-Finding candidates to fit the niche marketing roles that require an expertise in inbound marketing can be very challenging.
-Traditional marketing and advertising techniques are taught around the globe in colleges and universities.
+Finding candidates to fit the niche marketing roles that require expertise in inbound marketing can be very challenging.
+Traditional marketing and advertising techniques are taught globally in colleges and universities.
 However, unfortunately, inbound marketing is still not a discipline that graduates know when they enter the professional workforce.
-After graduation, individuals are typically not ready and able to directly jump into inbound marketing roles that require extra training to get fully on board and learn how it integrates into an overall marketing strategy.
-The scarcity of digital marketing training, and more specifically, inbound marketing training, can make it all the more difficult to find that perfect inbound marketer for your team.
+After graduation, individuals are typically not ready to jump into inbound marketing roles that require extra training to get fully on board and learn how it integrates into an overall marketing strategy.
+The scarcity of digital marketing training, specifically inbound marketing training, can make it all the more difficult to find that perfect inbound marketer for your team.
 We see this issue repeatedly while working with organizations that want to practice inbound marketing.
 Still, they either don’t have the talent on their team to support the initiative or don’t have the budget or desire to work with an external inbound marketing agency.

 - Do they have an inbound marketing certification?
-HubSpot has created a free inbound marketing certification that is available to individuals around the globe to learn the concept of inbound marketing completely online.
-While this is a certification taught by HubSpot, the candidate does not need an active HubSpot account to access it.
+HubSpot has created a free inbound marketing certification that is available to individuals around the globe to learn the concept of inbound marketing entirely online.
+While HubSpot teaches this certification, the candidate does not need an active HubSpot account to access it.
 This certification immerses individuals in all things inbound marketing.
-It provides training, resources, and a global community of other like-minded inbound marketers.
+It provides training, resources, and a global community of like-minded inbound marketers.
 If you’re hiring an inbound marketing professional who doesn’t have this certification, I would consider other candidates.
 Given that the cost is free and over 60,000 people are certified around the globe, you should make this a top priority in your hiring requirements.

 - Can they concisely describe the inbound methodology?
 The inbound methodology, or inbound marketing pillars, should be memorized by every inbound marketer (even if they are trying to break into the inbound marketing space).
-The inbound methodology is the holistic view of how you can leverage all your digital assets to get found online, convert traffic to leads, convert those leads to customers, and ultimately nurture your customers to be promoters of your brand.
+The inbound methodology is the holistic view of leveraging all your digital assets to get found online, convert traffic to leads, convert those leads to customers, and ultimately nurture your customers to be brand promoters.
 Any inbound marketer should understand that strategy and each fundamental tactic under these pillars of inbound marketing.

 - What experience do they have with marketing automation platforms?
-Depending on the automation tool you are using, your future inbound marketer on your team should ideally have experience with that tool or be so well-versed in digital marketing that they can learn a new marketing automation tool quickly.
+Depending on the automation tool you are using, your future inbound marketer on your team should ideally have experience with that tool or be so well-versed in digital marketing that they can quickly learn a new marketing automation tool.
 If they say they have “heard of the tool” or “know what it does,” I would dig deeper before moving forward in the hiring process.
-Marketing automation is not something that can be picked up in just a week or two.
-It’s important to keep that in mind when you’re interviewing inbound marketing candidates.
+Marketing automation cannot be picked up in just a week or two.
+It’s essential to keep that in mind when you’re interviewing inbound marketing candidates.

-We have often seen individuals go completely through the interview process to a job offer simply because they used the term “inbound marketing” on their resume or LinkedIn profile.
+We have often seen individuals go entirely through the interview process for a job offer simply because they used the term “inbound marketing” on their resume or LinkedIn profile.
 However, they often don’t fully understand the complexity of inbound marketing and how to make it work for their new employer.
 This is a disservice to you as the employer and the candidate because they are potentially taking on a role where their success may be unrealistic.
 This mistake can set you back weeks, months, or sadly, even years if the knowledge isn’t there in the beginning.
-You run the risk that everyone on the team is on completely different levels with their knowledge and skillset.
+You run the risk that everyone on the team is on entirely different levels with their knowledge and skill set.

-Since we have seen this problem happen so many times when hiring inbound marketers, we have started an advisory service to help you interview inbound marketing candidates to find the best individuals and give a third-party, technical and strategic, perspective.
-If you’re interested in learning more, you can schedule a 30-minute consultation to discuss the job and hiring opportunities for your next inbound marketer.
+Since we have seen this problem often happen when hiring inbound marketers, we have started an advisory service to help you interview inbound marketing candidates to find the best individuals and give a third-party, technical, and strategic perspective.
+If you want to learn more, you can schedule a 30-minute consultation to discuss the job and hiring opportunities for your next inbound marketer.